 An examination of autobiographies and memoirs by Americans both well-known and obscure.
 These reflections by people from diverse backgrounds who made and experienced American history provide insight and perspective on the historical periods in which they lived.
 Subjects vary by semester.

-This semester, the course will focus on four individuals who were at once representative and exemplary of four centuries of American history: Mary Rowlandson, a seventeenth-century Massachusetts Puritan; Benjamin Franklin, the eighteenth-century printer, man of letters, and diplomat; Frederick Douglass, one of the most forceful voices for abolition and civil rights in the nineteenth century; and Ta-Nehisi Coates, a writer for The Atlantic, leading voice on issues of race in the contemporary United States, and author of this year’s Framingham State Common Reading selection.
+This semester, the course will focus on three individuals who were at once representative and exemplary of three centuries of American history: Melba Pattillo Beals, one of the Little Rock Nine; Frederick Douglass, one of the most forceful voices for abolition and civil rights in the nineteenth century; and Benjamin Franklin, the eighteenth-century printer, man of letters, and diplomat.

 This course falls in the Humanities sub-domain (Domain I.B).
 Its general education learning objectives are: